MegaManSec/JoshuaHu/_posts/2023-08-22-tracking-secret-ldap-login-times-with-modifytimestamp-heuristics.md

 ---

 While tracking a hidden attribute used to keep track of when a user logs in is interesting, there's a whole other discussion about the usefulness of this.
 Creepy?
 Sure.
 Intentional?
 No. Useful?
 Well...
 Maybe an attacker can identify patterns of when a user is logging in for stalking purposes, or for a future social engineering attack with a more realistic time.
+Regardless of any of this, I just thought this was a fun discovery worth noting somewhere.

 ---